unytco/circulo/docs/faq.md

 <details>
 <summary><strong>What happens if I send some units and the receiver declines them, or just never accepts them?</strong></summary>

 Some gifts, despite the best intentions on the part of the gift giver, turn out not to be what the receiver is looking for.
 Kind of like that one time you gave your nephew a violin for his birthday.
-The fact that he never, even once, picked it up and learned to play it is his choice.
+The fact that he never - even once - picked it up and learned to play, is his choice.
 In Circulo, once a gift has been given, there are no take-backs.
 </details>
 <details>
 <summary><strong>I got an error, what should I do?</strong></summary>